 - Run a manual synchronization.

-- Use the 64-bit version of GCDS if you plan to install it on a 64-bit compatible server.
+- If you plan to install GCDS on a 64-bit compatible server, use the 64-bit version of GCDS.
 This version performs better than other versions when you need to synchronize large amounts of data.

 - Access your LDAP server with a user who has minimal permissions.
-You can configure GCDS with an LDAP user who only has read access to your LDAP directory, or even anonymously if your LDAP setup allows it.
+You can configure GCDS with an LDAP user who only has read access to your LDAP directory.
+If your setup allows, you can also configure an LDAP user anonymously.

-- Simulate a synchronization before you perform a real synchronization.
-And, simulate again whenever you upgrade GCDS or change a configuration.
-If you don't, you may accidentally delete an account or restrict a user.
+- Simulate a synchronization before you perform a real one.
+If you upgrade GCDS or change a configuration, simulate a sync again.
+If you don't, you might accidentally delete an account or restrict a user.

 - You must add at least one user rule before running a synchronization.
-Even if you use GCDS to only sync groups, a user rule must be specified, or the synchronization will fail.
+Even if you use GCDS to only sync groups, add a user rule or the sync will fail.